Werner Erhard and Associates: The Forum

-Evaluations

-Objective studies

-A scientific study conducted by a team of psychology professors concluded that attending the Forum had minimal lasting effects — positive or negative — on participants.
+Evaluating a Large Group Awareness Training, a longitudinal study published by Springer in the series Recent Research in Psychology in 1990 concluded that attending the Forum had minimal lasting effects—positive or negative—on participants.

 The research won an American Psychological Association "National Psychological Consultants to Management Award" in 1989.

-The results of the research study appeared in two articles in the Journal of Consulting and Clinical Psychology in 1989 and in 1990, and in 1990 in a book titled Evaluating a Large Group Awareness Training.
+The results of the research study appeared in two articles in the Journal of Consulting and Clinical Psychology in 1989 and in 1990.